Wednesday, November 6, 2024

 In Unity, blame might be cast in the direction of Abbe Barruel, author of one of the first histories to promote the same conspiracy-mongering about the Revolution that Unity also wants us to believe.
 (Basically the "rich merchants manipulated the stupid peasants into overthrowing a king they actually kind of liked" narrative.)

 There's a narrative here.
-History is always a narrative, historical fiction even more so, but it is increasingly off-kilter in the AC series; from the Enzo stories being deeply rooted in real currents of Italian history, to the entire game of Valhalla being hijacked from any historical roots or examination to do a lame fantasy Viking retread instead.
+History is always a narrative, historical fiction even more so, but it is increasingly off-kilter in the AC series; through the series it has fallen from the Enzo stories being deeply rooted in real currents of Italian history, to the entire game of Valhalla becoming nothing but a lame fantasy Viking retread.
 It is slipping off the slope until it stops having any link to history, and instead is just a theme-park background for the usual wearing hoods and stabbing people game play -- a looter-shooter with wrist blades instead of laser pistols.

 Two of the Japanese commentaries I've watched so far were struck -- as struck as I was about the shachihoko -- by the really, really strange rice fields.
 They had that peculiar incoherence about them we associate with AI now; the shapes were there, but they made no sense.
 Where's the drainage?
 What are they doing in the fields in this season and this is clearly not a harvest (unlike what the dialog says).
 And why are there random bales of rice lying around where they will mildew and get infested by weevils?